entropic-dev/entropic/PROBLEM.md

 - This is probably a bad idea, on its own.
 The goal here would be to sidestep 2 things:
     1. Writing (and supporting) our own CLI.
     2. Supporting the base64'd tarball JSON of the legacy publish API.

-## A Really Content Addressable Take On The Situation, Publishes and Installs

-- Publish using Git/$newcli, install using tink/deno/$NEWCLI
-- Target the future!
-- Downside: it's a lot to do, and if we're leaning on Tink we already know we might slip.
+- **We don't want to do this**: while we've alleviated the publish side of the problem, the legacy package installation API still boxes us in.

 ## Just Build the Damn Registry From Scratch Again, But Differently This Time, and Also Write a CLI

 - Lots of green field here.
 This is both a good and a bad thing (Decisions take time.
 Making wise decisions takes even more time.
 We are time-limited.)
 - Target the future!

+### A Really Content Addressable Take On The Situation, Publishes and Installs

+- Publish using Git/$newcli, install using tink/deno/$NEWCLI
+- Target the future!
+- Downside: it's a lot to do, and if we're leaning on Tink we already know we might slip.
+- **This is still an option.** It's really just an implementation detail of the above.

 [import-maps]: https://github.com/WICG/import-maps